Proof-of-Habit-POH/ethonlinehackathon/README.md

 3. **Social Sponsorship**: Friends and supporters can sponsor a user's habit journey, adding additional rewards and encouragement.

 4. **AI-Powered Verification**: Daily progress is verified using ChatGPT-4o, which analyzes photo evidence submitted by users to confirm habit completion.
+This enables a scalable and cost-effective verification process.

 ### Technology Stack: